An A-Z Travel Guide to Rotorua .....

 Redwoods Whakarewarewa Forest - Photographs (ours anyway) can't do the forest justice nor capture the tranquility of the area or the majesty of the towering Californian Coastal Redwoods.
 The Redwoods Whakarewarewa Forest is ideal for peaceful walks or jogs, and there are separate mountain bike tracks.
 The Visitor Centre on Long Mile Road has information about all tracks including short walks like the 2km (30 minute) Redwood Memorial Grove walk and the 3.4 km (1 hour) Waitawa track.
 Both tracks are suitable for pushchairs and most wheel chairs, as are other tracks in the forest.
 The forest is 5 minutes drive from the city.

 Hire mountain bikes onsite from Mountain Bike Rotorua on Waipa State Mill Road.
 Two tracks suitable for beginners are Tahi and The Dipper - see Ride Rotorua for more mountain bike track information.

 Rotorua Farmers Market - Rotorua Farmers Market is held every Sunday 9am - 1pm at Te Manawa (at the intersection of Tutanekai and Hinemoa Streets and outside Starbucks).

 Soak in hot water - Polynesian Spa at 1000 Hinemoa Street has hot mineral pools that cater for families and adults, and spa therapies are on the menu.
 See if your soles can handle the reflexology walk.
-Polynesian Spa is open 365 days of the year from 8am - 11pm, admission from $23 for adults.
+Polynesian Spa is open 365 days of the year from 8am - 11pm.